Kanachiw/ArtHeist_LogicGates_game/ReadMe.txt

 4. Open the Discrete_finalproject_code.py file in a python Run the code and play the game on the console
 5. I hope you have as much fun playing this game as we did making it!
-6. I hope you believe our game is worthy of extra credit:)